-Unemployment Rate in Ireland is expected to be 5.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Ireland to stand at 4.70 in 12 months time.
-In the long-term, the Ireland Unemployment Rate is projected to trend around 5.50 percent in 2020, according to our econometric models.
+Unemployment Rate in Ireland is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.